 I occasionally get asked for advice on how to become a freelance investigative journalist.
 I thought that I’d share some tips here.
 These are my own views, based on my career path, so take this with a grain of salt, and let me know what you think!

 A word of warning: it’s clearly not a good time to move in journalism, there’s no money, many newspapers are firing staff, and yet lots of people want to become reporters.
 Nairobi, for example, is full of independent reporters trying to make it.
 It’s really tough to succeed.
 That said, it’s a really fun job where you get to dig deep into whatever your curiosity fancies.

 Many journalists have started by studying this subject at university, which is probably a good approach.
 If you’re in your early 20s and thinking of getting into media, I think that would be your best path.
 It’ll make sure you know the basics of the job, get some practice, learn from your mistakes (without consequences), meet people within the sector, and give you some time to think about your plans.

 I didn’t study journalism, but sometimes I wish I had.
-My own path was two degrees in Economics/Finance and Anthropology, then working for NGOs for about 7-8 years doing investigations all over Africa, both as staff and a consultant.
+My own path was to get two degrees in Economics/Finance and Anthropology, then work for NGOs for about 7-8 years doing investigations all over Africa, both as staff and a consultant.
 So, when I decided to become a freelance reporter, I already had some valuable experience under my belt.
-Several friends told me I wouldn’t make it, and I didn’t follow their advice, but it was good to know that it would be tough.
+Several journalist friends told me I wouldn’t make it, and I didn’t follow their advice, but it was good to know that it would be tough.

 There are three main challenges to be a freelance investigative journalist – one for each word.
 Here are the steps you need to achieve:

 1. Establish a freelancing business